Live from the Southern Command in sunny South Florida.

 We're not through here.

-This is John Sununu last night, Fox Business News Network, uh Freedom Watch, the host was Judge Andrew Napolitano, talking with uh former chief of staff to George H. W. Bush, John Sununo from New Hampshire,
+Last night, Fox Business News Network, Freedom Watch, the host with Judge Andrew Napolitano, talking with former chief of staff to George H.W.
+Bush, John Sununu from New Hampshire to Palotano.

 Well, I feel about it.

-I put on the other side of that Dan Quayle, Vice President of the United States, solid, staunch first class conservative.
+I put on the other side of that Dan Quayle, Vice President of the United States, solid, staunch, first-class conservative.

-And we can go on all night long.
+And we can go on all night long, people like that supporting Governor Romney.

-So this is my point.
+This is my point.

-So what it doesn't prove anything.
+It doesn't prove anything.

 Yeah.

-Well, you're just thinking David Suter.
+Well, you're just thinking David Souter.

-You're thinking okay.
+You're thinking of them.

 Okay, we move on.

-Well, you know, it's interesting that Rush Limbaugh is attacking Romney because four years ago he couldn't get enough of him.
+Well, you know, it's interesting that Rush Limbaugh is attacking Romney because four years ago, he couldn't get enough of him, and he loved him some Romney.

-But Rush Limbaugh uh has been attacking him.
+But Rush Limbaugh has been attacking him.

 What is so hard for these guys to understand about this?

-You know, every election cycle is different, has different people in it.
+You know, every election cycle is different.

 But it really wasn't hard either.

-When you have McCain in the race, any buddy is going to but McCain's not in the roster this time around.
+When you have McCain in the race, anybody is going to.

 Does that help?

-That's open line Friday, we're gonna go back to the phones.
+We're going to go back to the phones.

-This one more observation.
+Just one more observation.

-Four years ago, I think it's uh safe to say that Mitt Romney was the most conservative candidate in the race.
+Four years ago, I think it's safe to say that Mitt Romney was the most conservative candidate in the race.

-Time Fred Thompson dropped out, uh Giuliani, some people wouldn't say he was the most conservative, but just a strict law and order guy, but uh between Romney and McCain, I mean there's no when you talk about conservatism.
+Giuliani, some people wouldn't say he was the most conservative, but strict law and order guy.

-Uh wasn't even a tough choice back in 2008.
+But between Romney and McCain, there's no, when you talk about conservatism, that wasn't even a tough choice back in 2008.

 Here is Tyler in Fort Benning, Georgia.